joberstein/actions-commitlint-validation/README.md

 ## Continuous Integration

-The Github Workflow for this repo automatically commits up-to-date dist and node_modules based on the committed source code (src and package-lock.json).
+The Github Workflow for this repo automatically commits up-to-date dist based on the committed source code (src and package-lock.json).

 # Scenarios

 Validate commits for events like:

- - Push - validates the commit that was pushed (e.g. to a branch)
+ - Push - validates all commits on the branch that was pushed to (tag pushes are not supported)
  - Pull Request - validates all of the commits in a given pull request

 # Usage